Highly Capable Program (HiCap)

 The process includes the review of information or data from multiple sources to determine whether a student's aptitudes and learning needs are most appropriately served through the school's HiCap education program.

-Parents may also refer their student for the program at grades 1-12 (see Form 13.2).
-The committee will consider all referrals that are submitted by March 30th, for admission the following fall.
+Parents may also nominate their student for the program at grades 1-12 (see Form 13.2).
+The committee will consider all nominations that are submitted by March 30th, for admission the following fall.
 Students will be tested for HiCap no more than once every two years.
+Nominations for the 2021-22 school year will open January 4th, 2021 and close March 30th, 2021.

 If your child is selected for the HiCap program, it does not necessarily mean that your child will be placed in the pull-out program once he/she is in 3rd grade, although that is one possible outcome.
 This will be decided by the HiCap committee along with feedback from you and from the classroom teacher.